avocado-framework/avocado/docs/source/quickstart/index.rst

 Avocado is a set of tools and libraries to help with automated testing.

 One can call it a test framework with benefits.
-Native tests are written in Python and they follow the :mod:`unittest` pattern, but any executable can serve as a test.
+Native tests are written in Python and they follow the ``unittest`` pattern, but any executable can serve as a test.

 How does it work?